dakr1997/multiplayer/ProjectSummary.md

   - PlayerMovement
   - ProjectileSpawner
   - ...and 16 more
-- MonoBehaviour: 13 implementations
+- MonoBehaviour: 14 implementations
   - CodeSummarizer
   - EnemyManager
+  - GameOverUI
   - JoinMenu
   - LobbyUI
-  - PlayerCameraFollow_Smooth
-  - ...and 8 more
+  - ...and 9 more
 - GameState: 4 implementations
   - BuildingState
   - GameOverState